fabianWrede/tournament-manager/README.md

 Consequently, if you don't have `pdflatex` installed, the export won't work.
 On Ubuntu the probably easiest way to install Latex is
 `sudo apt install texlive-full` or `sudo apt install texlive texlive-latex-extra`.

-The commands for the export are `export-round` and `export-standings` and the output PDFs will be in the folder `resources/export/`.
+The commands for the export are `export-round` and `export-standings` and if you have installed it as a snap, the output PDFs will be in the folder
+`~/snap/tournament-manager/common/export/`.

 ## FAQ